LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

    At the same time, pull the top panel back and lift the panel off.

-1. Lift your Vector's glass panels up and out.
+1. Lift your Vector's glass side and front panels up and out.

 {{% alert title="Warning" color="warning" %}}
 **Use care when handling the glass panels!**